ShariqT/pyapp-for-schedules/README.md

 # Assumptions

 I made several assumptions.
 The first is that the event would be a maximum of 120 minutes.
-The second assumption is that event repeat up to 4 weeks.
+The second assumption is that an event can repeat up to 4 weeks.